CATISNOTSODIUM/CATISNOTSODIUM.github.io/docs/blogs/NUS_modules_review.md

 For the exam, considering the fact that this had been a point of complaint for a while and the lecturer hadn't attempted to resolve the issue, maybe it was actually difficult to create an exam that truly assesses student understanding in two hours.
 Maybe it's not a bad thing to leave the nature of the course as it is.

 It’s for me one of the most memorable modules as a freshman :)

+## CS2106 Introduction to Operating Systems

+Both lecturers are pretty good at teaching.
+Prof Colin sometimes sidetracked talking about how x86 and memory management file system works which I really like.
+I felt like both profs really care about students.

+Content: Same as below.
+However, the teaching team decided to remove disk scheduling and file system implementation (ext2) this semester.

+Tutorial: The questions are tricky at times.
+For me, the first tutorial (on process abstraction) was the hardest.
+Do practice both in-class questions and the optional ones since they are likely the types of questions you would encounter during exams.

+Labs: The most time-consuming part of this course.
+There are four labs in this semester: basic C programming (linked list, hash table), creating your own shell, using synchronisation primitives to solve problems, and implementing memory allocator.
+Despite spending 3 - 5 hours (ymmv) on each lab, I learned a lot from them.

+Exam: The questions were mostly well set with some questionable wording at times (especially MCQ questions).
+The final exam was mostly about file system with a lot of calculations (rlly give me CS2100 vibes but easier).

+Despite being a CS2100 hater, CS2106 is one of my favourite 2k mods.
+Do take it quick if your planned focus area is Parallel Computing or Computer Security.

+TLDR: Fun mod.
+Labs were tricky.
+Practice tutorial questions a lot to prepare for exams.

+## CS3230 Design and Analysis of Algorithms

+Lectures were great.
+Despite the content basically following CLRS with better visualisation, I still captivated to enter the lecture.
+The discord server was pretty active, and the professors' dedication to addressing all questions was unmatched.

+There are three written assignments (asymptotic analysis, amortised analysis and problem reduction, NP-Completeness) and two programming assignments (basically LeetCode with some writings) The last written assignment is optional if your CA is already full.

+I felt like the exam was somehow unbalanced.
+For example, during finals, the NP-reduction question required some sort of Math-level of intelligence, but the DP question was straightup giveaway.

+## CS2103T Software Engineering

+I felt like this mod is not that bad as it seems.

+iP is not that big of a deal, but the nature of breath-first iterative approach was irritating. tP, on the other hand, is manageable (and fun) if your team is good and you know what you are supposed to do.

+As mentioned by other reviewers, the content itself is mostly fluff.
+I always want to sleep after reading through the textbook for like 10 minutes.
+May be coffee might help here ☕ :) I wouldn't say the content is useless because I learned a lot of new things (UML, design pattern).
+It's just boring (my problem I guess).

+However, my main gripe with this module is the requirement to go through the content of each week (around 10 - 30 pages of textbook) and answer the weekly quiz.
+It is so annoying how nitpicking these questions are, and don't forget that you have to do all of these concurrently with iP or tP.
+It's better to remove the weekly quiz entirely imo.

+Overall, be open-minded before taking this module.